6 pieces of advice for building a healthy business culture

 4. Hire staff that are ‘better than you’, then listen to them

 It’s a simple concept, and one championed vocally by Steve Jobs.
 After all, your staff are your greatest asset.

 “It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.” - Steve Jobs

 So, therefore, it makes sense to hire talent that you identify as being smarter than you.
 The talent who you know thinks differently to you, who bring extra skills to the table.
 This builds diverse thinking and enables the business to look towards its goals with a different lens.

 So look for the staff who challenge you, who push you to be better.

 5. Empower team members to make their own decisions

 Building trust and support within your teams empowers your staff to feel as though they can make their own decisions.
 They take accountability for their work, and they know that any success that comes from their work is celebrated.
 Encouraging independent decision-making leads to a more resilient workforce.
 Staff feel confident to continue their roles during any periods of uncertainty or volatility.

 So give them the tools to take control of their decisions.
 Cloud collaboration software, shared project management tools, and responsibility for their own budget.
-Airwallex Borderless Cards are the perfect way to enable them to make their own purchase decisions!
+Airwallex Multi-Currency Cards are the perfect way to enable them to make their own purchase decisions!